w-A-L-L-e/dep_injection_example/README.md

 This however has the danger of making your code less readable and a lot of times introduces a performance hit you most likely don't want or expect.

-Added some async wrapping and examples to run as default event thread pool, a custom thread pool or process pool.
+Added some async wrapping example and examples to run as default event thread pool, a custom thread pool or process pool (async_wrapping.py and async_run_examples.py)